David12peters/david12peters.github.io/README.md

 # david12peters.github.io

 Hi there everyone.
 This is David Oluwaseun Peters repository.
-My repository is man about my projects and also for an online store, contains a web builder website with flutterwave payment.
+My repository is mainly about my projects and also for an online store, contains a web builder website with flutterwave payment.
 I'm also working on other projects It also contains my Portfolio projects.html, describing all my